-The Auxiliary Calibration Port makes use of the Auxiliary Calibration Gas Inlet, located on the side of the enclosure and in the middle of the gas inlets for Zero Calibration and Span Calibration.
+The Auxiliary Calibration Port makes use of the Auxiliary Calibration Gas Inlet, located on the lower-left front of the unit.
 A single gas line is run to the Auxiliary Calibration Gas Inlet port for zero and span calibration.

 Gas Inlet Port for Auxiliary Calibration